-Be it an educational video of half an hour or a month-long course on digital marketing, all of it comes under the wide umbrella of E-Learning.
-In other words, any form of learning that one undertakes on a digital device is eLearning.
-One of the reasons why students, professionals and companies are taking to E-Learning courses is their convenience.
-In the past decade, the online education industry has witnessed a sweeping reorganization in terms of service, user-friendly interface and availability of downloadable study material.
+eLearning is any form of learning that one undertakes on a digital device.
+Be it an educational video of half an hour or a month-long course on digital marketing, all of it comes under the wide umbrella of eLearning.
+In other words, one of the reasons why students, professionals, and companies are switching to eLearning courses is their convenience.
+In the past decade, the online education industry has witnessed a sweeping reorganization in terms of service, user-friendly interface, and availability of downloadable study material.
 Therefore, considering the demand for online courses, steps for creating eLearning courses count as implicit knowledge.

-Today, premier institutions like Harvard University, Penn State University,and University of Michigan have aligned themselves with the online education sector.
-Numerous courses offered by these esteemed universities, both paid and free, can be found on EdX,Coursera and other such platforms.
-Private corporations such as LinkedIn Learning have enhanced employability of interns and professionals through their flexible courses on SEO, language courses, Python, C++, animation, and numerous others.
+Today, premier institutions like Harvard University, Penn State University, and the University of Michigan have aligned themselves with the online education sector.
+Numerous courses offered by these esteemed universities, both paid and free, can be found on EdX,Coursera, and other such platforms.
+Private corporations such as LinkedIn Learning have enhanced the employability of interns and professionals through their flexible courses on SEO, language courses, Python, C++, animation, and numerous others.

 Considering the vast reach of online learning courses, one can independently design modules – a daunting task ultimately made easy in this explanatory blog.
 Consequently, a step-by-step analysis of the process of creating eLearning courses is summarized below:

 1. Analyze the Topic and Set the Audience: